Reduced Order Modeling of Nonlinear Dynamical Systems Using Slow Manifolds: Introduction

 for $j = 1,\dots,N$ \cite{wils20ddred}, \cite{wils21dd}.
 Ordering the isostable coordinates in terms of their decay rate so that $| {\rm Real}(\lambda_k)| \leq |{\rm Real}(\lambda_{k+1})|$, provided there is some separation between the real components of the eigenvalues, a small subset of the slowest decaying isostable coordinates can be used to define a reduced order coordinate system \cite{maur13}, \cite{wils16isos}, \cite{wils17isored} that can subsequently be used for mathematical analysis and control design \cite{wils21input}, \cite{ahme23}, \cite{park24}.

-Many Koopman-based approaches such as dynamic mode decomposition (DMD) \cite{schm10}, \cite{will15}, \cite{kutz16} or strategies that seek to identify Koopman invariant subspaces \cite{brun16}, \cite{lusc18}, \cite{kais21} attempt to provide an approximate linear representation of a nonlinear dynamical system using a lifted coordinate basis.
-Isostable-coordinate-based methods differ from these approaches in that they retain the essential nonlinear characteristics of the underlying system, providing a coordinate system that isolates the slow dynamics.
+Isostable coordinate-based approaches are similar to Koopman-based approaches such as dynamic mode decomposition (DMD) \cite{schm10}, \cite{will15}, \cite{kutz16} or strategies that seek to identify Koopman invariant subspaces \cite{brun16}, \cite{lusc18}, \cite{kais21} attempt to provide an approximate linear representation of a nonlinear dynamical system using a lifted coordinate basis.
+However, Isostable-coordinate-based methods differ from these approaches in that they retain the essential nonlinear characteristics of the underlying system, providing a coordinate system that isolates the slow dynamics.
 Indeed, using isostable coordinates it is straightforward to define a slow manifold:

-Provided there is a large enough gap between $\psi_\beta$ and $\psi_{\beta+1}$, solutions rapidly converge to the slow manifold so that the dynamics of the full, nonlinear system can be well approximated by considering the dynamics on $S$.
-While \eqref{slowdefintro} provides a relatively simple definition of a slow manifold, numerical challenges associated with the separation between fast and slow timescales often make computation of $S$ challenging.
+Provided there is a large enough gap between $\psi_\beta$ and $\psi_{\beta+1}$, solutions rapidly converge to the slow manifold so that the dynamics of the full, nonlinear system can be well approximated by considering the dynamics on $S_{\rm iso}$.
+While \eqref{slowdefintro} provides a relatively simple definition of a slow manifold, numerical challenges associated with the separation between fast and slow timescales often make computation of $S_{\rm iso}$ challenging.
 Previous work has focused on strategies that compute an asymptotic expansion of the slow manifold in a close neighborhood of a fixed point \cite{wils21dd}, \cite{maur16} or a periodic orbit \cite{wils17isored}, \cite{wils20highacc}.
 These approaches, however, are typically insufficient for use with model order reduction when large magnitude inputs are required and the computational complexity of these approaches makes them difficult to implement in high dimensional systems.
 Recent work \cite{wils25} investigated strategies for computation of trajectories in backward time along the slow manifold, but these methods were difficult to implement when computing the slow manifold far from the underlying stable attractor.

 In contrast to previously developed computational methods for the identification of slow manifolds, this work explores the slow manifold in relation to the stable/unstable fixed points and periodic orbits of the underlying dynamical system \eqref{maineqintro}.
-As a concrete example, consider a 3-dimensional toy model
+As a toy example, consider a 2-dimensional model